ModarHalimeh/COSPA/README.md

 # COSPA
-## Complex Spatial Autoencoders for Multichannel Speech Enhancement
+## Complex-valued Spatial Autoencoders for Multichannel Speech Enhancement

 In this repository you will find exemplary results from our yet-to-be-published paper *Complex Spatial Autoencoders for Multichannel Speech Enhancement*.